 My Story with Harbeth M40.1

 If you have read any articles on this website, you’ll know that I have a soft spot for large and heavy speakers.
 It wasn’t until I experienced the sound of Harbeth, when I realised that loudspeakers don’t have to be big and weight a ton, to provide quality sound and an immersive listening experience.
 Since then, I have become more open minded about the design of speakers and had happily settled down with a pair of Harbeth M30.1.
 However, old habits die hard, and I started wondering… if I am so happy with the relatively small M30.1, how much happier could I be with the largest speakers in the Harbeth range – the Monitor 40.1?
-Unfortunately non of the local HiFi stores had these available for demo, thus I begun reading reviews and browsing various forums to get a gist of what sort of sound I could expect from the Harbeth M40.1.
+Unfortunately none of the local HiFi stores had these available for demo, thus I begun reading reviews and browsing various forums to get a gist of what sort of sound I could expect from the Harbeth M40.1.
 My interest in these speakers also correlated with the release of the Harbeth M40.2, which meant that finding a set of M40.1 was rather difficult.
-On the other hand, this also meant that if I found a set, it would likely cost less due the to release of the newer model.

 The Monitor 40 line was launched in 1998 as a direct replacement of the BBC’s flagship design – LS5/8 studio monitors.
 The LS5/8 was a 2 way design, whereas the M40 was a 3 way design, with a 25mm Seas dome tweeter, 200mm Harbeth RADIAL midrange driver and 300mm Vifa woofer.
 Although it was designed with acoustically treated studios in mind, the Monitor 40 received very positive feedback within the domestic market.
 If there was one thing that domestic users did not like, it was the amount of bass, which in non-optimised domestic environments could be quite overwhelming.
 Around 2006, Vifa – the supplier of the 300mm bass driver – stopped making it without any notice.
 Harbeth decided to design and build their own 300mm bass driver.
 Instead of making a clone of the Vifa driver, a decision was made to create a driver that would address the M40’s bass issues reported by some of the domestic users.
 Harbeth also took this opportunity to improve the midrange driver by using the newly developed RADIAL2 diaphragm, adding a higher impedance voice coil and increasing the flux.
 These changes lead to Harbeth having to redesign the crossover from the ground up.
 And this is how the Harbeth M40.1 was born… The original M40 was available for sale until 2007, and was replaced by the M40.1 in 2008.